1919 Auckland Rugby League season: Representative season

 The Auckland representative team was only able to play one inter provincial fixture against Hawkes Bay after matches with Canterbury and Wellington were unable to be scheduled due to the busy New Zealand representative schedule.
 Likewise Ponsonby were unable to schedule a defense of the Thacker Shield for the same reason.
 An Auckland Junior team was however able to make a trip out to Napier to play Hawkes Bay and they were victorious by 12 points to 5.
 Auckland played a match in front of an enormous crowd at the Auckland Domain against the touring Australian side but did not fair any better than the New Zealand national side, going down by 32 points to 8.

 Myers Cup (1st Grade championship)

 Otahuhu's first grade team were to only last one round into the season before pulling out.
 Grafton also struggled to field a team when they lost players to the New Zealand team which was touring Australia.
 In round 6 rather than default they were provided with players from the City and Newton clubs however they too did not survive to the end of the competition.
 Ponsonby United won the championship for the third consecutive season.

+Statistics

+Including the knockout games there were 34 first grade games played with 182 tries, 68 conversions, 30 penalties, 3 drop goals, and 3 goals from a mark.
+The average number of points per game was 22.2, an increase of .7 from the previous season.
+There were 5.35 tries per game, compared to 4.31 the previous season.
+With 68 conversions from 182 attempts the successful percentage was only 37.4, a significant drop from 1918 when it was 47.1.